syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Custom-Action-Support.md

 **[JavaScript]**

-// Set the actionButtons property in the Dialog function.
+// Sets the actionButtons property in the Dialog function.
 The default value of actionButtons is [“close”]
     <script type="text/javascript">
         $("#customAction").ejDialog({
             width: 300,